 A custom report dashboard is a dashboard that lets you visualize API analytics data from a previously created custom report.
 A custom report is a way to specify precisely what you want to measure across your API program.
 For instance, you can measure all API traffic generated from a specific client IP address.
 For information on creating custom reports, see Create custom reports.

-About the beta version: The new beta version of the custom report dashboard includes these new features:
+New: About the beta version: The new beta version of the custom report dashboard includes these new features:

 - New look and feel - Streamlined and consistent with other dashboards.